Waveform (podcast)

-Waveform: The MKBHD Podcast (also referred to as Waveform or WVFRM) is a podcast hosted by American YouTuber Marques Brownlee, with Andrew Manganelli and David Imel.
-The podcast focuses on consumer electronics news and products along with discussions on videos uploaded to Marques' channel.
-A number of episodes have involved interviews with YouTube creators and prominent figures in the tech community.
-To wrap each episode the hosts compete in trivia, or interviewed guests complete a timed typing test.
+Waveform: The MKBHD Podcast (also referred to as Waveform or WVFRM) is a technology podcast hosted by American YouTuber Marques Brownlee, alongside Andrew Manganelli and David Imel.
+The podcast focuses on consumer electronics news, industry trends, and discussions related to videos published on Brownlee's YouTube channel.
+Episodes frequently include interviews with technology creators and industry figures.

 Background

-Marques Brownlee, the creator of the popular technology-focused MKBHD YouTube channel, started the podcast to share "behind the scene tips" and "unfiltered takes".
-Andrew Manganelli is the co-host of the podcast and has been a producer for the MKBHD YouTube channel since January 2017.
-David Imel, formerly a regular guest and contributor, joined later as the third co-host.
+Marques Brownlee, creator of the technology-focused MKBHD YouTube channel, launched Waveform in 2019 to provide additional commentary beyond his video content, including behind-the-scenes insights and more informal discussion.

+The podcast was initially launched in partnership with Studio71.
+Andrew Manganelli, a long-time collaborator and producer for the MKBHD channel, serves as co-host, while David Imel later joined as a regular co-host.
 The podcast is produced by Adam Molina and Ellis Rovin.

-Waveform is part of the Vox Media podcast network.
-The first episode was aired on Apple Podcasts and Spotify on July 31, 2019, and was a short 48-second announcement of the creation of the podcast.
-A week later, the first full-length episode aired on August 9, 2019, followed by an announcement on the MKBHD YouTube channel on August 13, 2019.
+Waveform is part of the Vox Media Podcast Network.
+The first episode, a short announcement, was released on July 31, 2019, followed by the first full-length episode on August 9, 2019.